edgedb/easy-edgedb/chapter17/index.md

 }
 ```

-Imagine that for some reason we would like a `CrewmanInBulgaria` alias as well, because Bulgarians call each other 'Gospodin' instead of Mr. and our game needs to reflect that.
-Our Crewman types will get called "Gospodin (name)" whenever they are there.
-Let's also add a `current_location` computed link that makes a link to `Place` types with the name Bulgaria.
+Imagine that for some reason we would like a `CrewmanInBulgaria` type as well, because Bulgarians call each other 'Gospodin' (Bulgarian for "Mister") and our game needs to reflect that.
+Our Crewman will be called "Gospodin (name)" whenever they are in Bulgaria.
+Everything else about the type should be the same, which allows us to use an alias rather than extending.
+Let's also add a `current_location` computed link that makes a link to the `Place` object with the name Bulgaria.
 Here's how to do that:

 ```sdl
 alias CrewmanInBulgaria := Crewman {